digbot/google_sheet_writer/README.md

 #Personal accounting software

 About:
     personal accounting software that uses two sources of data.
-Gmail and JSON file.
+Gmail and JSON file:
         Input:
             Gmail:
                 Google APIs in USE:
                     Sheet API service
                     Gmail API service
             Cache: